sdeSameerSweety/GrabWay-Aditya/README.md

       <img src="https://forthebadge.com/images/badges/powered-by-responsibility.svg" />
       <br>
  </div>

----

 </div>

-<h1 align="center">About Homeify</h1>
+<h1 align="center">About GrabWay</h1>

 ## Summary

-It is a Fully Responsive Shopping Website a Similar Product of Pepperfry.com.
-It is backend integrated and fully authenticated using React Js.
-We have Used the best version and UI components from several fields along with the power of React JS to make it fully user friendly._Accessed By anyone from Anywhere_.
+GrabWay is a cutting-edge ride-sharing application developed with React.js and powered by Google Maps API, designed to make commuting more efficient, cost-effective, and environmentally friendly.
+With RideShareX, you can easily find and share rides with others who are traveling in similar routes, reducing traffic congestion and your transportation costs.

 ## Features

 #### Frontend

-It's Frontend is fully made up of Tailwind and React JS Frameworks.
+It's Frontend is fully made up of Tailwind and React JS Frameworks with help of ChakraUI.

 #### Backend